 Dr. Pacey graduated cum laude with a Bachelor of Arts in mathematics from the University of Florida and went on to receive her Ph.D. in economics, also with honors, from the same institution.
 Upon receiving her Ph.D., she became an analyst for the then nascent Congressional Budget Office (CBO) in Washington D.C., preparing cost estimates for proposed legislation related to education, human resources, and Social Security.
 She left government service to join the faculty of the University of Colorado where she taught a variety of undergraduate and graduate courses including antitrust, managerial economics and finance, microeconomics, statistics, and econometrics and published articles in The Southern Economic Journal, The Journal of Industrial Economics, Economic Inquiry, Journal of Business, and Telecommunications Policy.

-Dr. Pacey currently serves as the Vice Chair of the Colorado Commission on Higher Education (CCHE), the coordinating agency that establishes higher education policy and funding, and recently joined the board of Rocky Mountain Public Broadcasting Service (RMPBS).
+Dr. Pacey served as the Vice Chair of the Colorado Commission on Higher Education (CCHE), the coordinating agency that establishes higher education policy and funding and was recently elected Vice Chair of the board of Rocky Mountain Public Media.
 She has participated as a speaker/lecturer for continuing legal education programs, is a member of several economic organizations and of Beta Gamma Sigma, an honorary business fraternity, and is active in fulfilling other community service commitments.